chargebee/chargebee-android/README.md

        }
 }
 ```
-For eg. query params above can be "sort_by[desc]" : "name" OR "limit": "100".
+For example, query parameters can be passed as **"sort_by[desc]" : "name" OR "limit": "100"**.

 ### Get Plan Details
+You can retrieve specific plan details by passing plan ID in the following function.

 ```kotlin
 Chargebee.retrievePlan(queryParam) {